-HEAL SPotlight: Bel Air, Maryland
+HEAL Town SPotlight: Bel Air, MD

 Employees and families are tested for diabetes, blood pressure, cholesterol, hearing, eyesight, skin cancer, and other common heath conditions at the annual Bel Air Health & Wellness Fair held in 2016.

-For the past four years, the Town of Bel Air has worked closely with community partners to implement its Healthy Eating Active Living (HEAL) agenda.
+For the past six years, the Town of Bel Air has worked closely with community partners to implement its Healthy Eating Active Living (HEAL) agenda.
 This approach has led to broad community support for new HEAL policies and practices introduced by local government leaders.
 Keven Small, Bel Air’s Director of Planning and Community Development, views this as critical to the HEAL Campaign's success in attracting resources from outside of the local government.
 “To me the definition of sustainability is not having to subsidize or provide resources for something every year….
 It should run on its own," said Mr. Small.

 The Bel Air HEAL Campaign has had many partners and facilitators since it first launched under the leadership of Mayor Rob Reier in 2013.
 Mr. Small reflected on one of the Town’s early HEAL policy initiatives, the first Living Well Program in Harford County.
 The program provided free information on chronic disease and prevention strategies to residents.
 Since the Town's launch of the program it has seen a “snowball effect—now there are three to four [Living Well Programs] being implemented every year.
 We’re happy that could be taken up and continued by other folks,” commented Mr. Small.
 The same community energy and enthusiasm for HEAL continues to support Bel Air's successful health and wellness strategies today.
+In 2018, the Town achieved Platinum HEAL status, the HEAL Campaign’s highest recognition level.

 Lisa Moody, Director of Finance, has been another key figure in implementing wellness strategies, specifically through her work to improve health and wellness for Town employees.
 Seeing a need for healthier food options for Town employees, the Town’s Wellness Committee replaced unhealthy options in municipal vending machines with healthy vending alternatives.
 The Committee garnered employee support for the new options by working with a local vendor to offer samples of the healthy alternatives at the employee Health Fair, a popular annual event.
 Employees who attend the Health Fair as well a Town-sponsored Lunch ‘n Learn events are able to receive a subsidized gym or health club membership.
 The Wellness Committee has been instrumental in developing a partnership with the local farmer’s market to provide a ten percent employee discount for market purchases.
 The Town has also partnered with a health foundation to provide free step trackers to Town employees.